mindbody/mbkit/readme.md

 - ComponentName
     - src
         - index.tsx // Always export components as named exports
-        - ComponentName.tsx // Actual component should export as default
+        - ComponentName.tsx // Component should export as default
         - ComponentName.mdx // Documentation for viewing live components
         - ComponentName.module.scss // styles using CSS Modules for namespacing
         - __tests__ // tests need to be in test folder so react-docgen can generate types and ignore these files